 In 1491 James IV, implicated in the death of his father James III at the Battle of Sauchieburn received absolution, on behalf of Pope Innocent VIII, from Abbot George Schaw.
 Lees noted that he, “bitterly repented the share he had in his father’s death.”

-During his visits to Paisley James IV would have seen Schaw’s on-going building work.
+During his visits to Paisley, James IV would have seen Schaw’s ongoing building work.
 Indeed, on a number of occasions between November 1498 and May 1512 the king left ‘drink money’ for the hard-pressed masons.

-Schaw, who became a favourite of the king, was responsible for enclosing the monastery with a perimeter wall and inside the grounds he constructed a refectory and other buildings.
+Schaw, who became a favourite of the king, was responsible for enclosing the monastery with a perimeter wall and inside the grounds, he constructed a refectory and other buildings.
 In 1495 he became Lord High Treasurer of Scotland.

 In 1553 the church tower collapsed destroying much of the transepts and the choir but it was the Reformation of 1560 that changed Paisley Abbey forever.
 Although damage was less than some of the other Scottish abbeys, the “adornments of the church were broken down, the tombs of kings broken and the peaceful brotherhood scattered.”

-Within the abbey the walled off nave became the parish church of Paisley and a private place of worship was created for the Hamilton family in the St Mirin Aisle.
+Within the abbey the walled-off nave became the parish church of Paisley and a private place of worship was created for the Hamilton family in the St Mirin Aisle.

 With the demise of the abbey as a Catholic place of worship some of the monastic buildings were converted for use as a private house which became known as the Place of Paisley.
 This work may have been completed in time for the royal visit of Anne of Denmark, wife of James VI and I in 1597.
 It’s the description of that visit which gives us the earliest use of the term Place of Paisley.

-Between the late 16th and late 18th centuries the house was occupied, for extended periods, by two of Scotland’s noble families.
+Between the late 16th and late 18th centuries, the house was occupied, for extended periods, by two of Scotland’s noble families.
 Its earliest resident was Claud Hamilton, nephew of Abbot John Hamilton and Commendator of Paisley, a man who had been with Mary Queen of Scots at the Battle of Langside and played a leading part in her escape from Lochleven in 1568.

 The house remained in the Hamilton family (Earls of Abercorn) until 1652 when it was bought by the Earl of Angus who sold it within a year to William Cochrane, 1st Earl of Dundonald (1605-1685), a politician, soldier and loyal supporter of the Royalist cause during the Civil Wars.
 It was 1684 when his beautiful granddaughter Jean Cochrane married John Graham of Claverhouse (Bonnie Dundee), the scourge of the Covenanters, at the Paisley altar.

 By the time it was purchased by the abbey in 1904, the Place of Paisley was in poor condition.
-Thankfully today it is much restored and serves in an administrative and visitor capacity housing the all important abbey shop and cafe.
+Thankfully today it is much restored and serves in an administrative and visitor capacity housing the all-important abbey shop and cafe.

 The late 19th and early 20thcenturies were periods of considerable restoration work at the abbey.
 Sadly this single sentence cannot do justice to the hard work and dedication of the people involved in what was an immense undertaking.
 In 1888, during this period of great change, Queen Victoria visited the abbey and dedicated a memorial to Robert III.

-Paisley Abbey: Great Drain Project
+The history of Paisley Abbey and the Great Drain Project

 In recent times one of the abbey’s most exciting archaeological undertakings was the Great Drain Project.
-The monastery’s main drain would have been the first feature built acting as the “back bone” for all the other buildings which would have smaller drains running in to it.
+The monastery’s main drain would have been the first feature built acting as the “back bone” for all the other buildings which would have smaller drains running into it.
 The section examined has been dated to around 1350.

 Although a brief exploration was carried out in 1879 it wasn’t until the early 1990s that work started in earnest to sift through the layers of accumulated silt and mud.